 Eligibility requirements, for students, include having and maintaining minimally a 2.5 GPA, and status as a full-time student in good standing who has completed two semesters at SUNY Cortland before serving as a justice.

 Student Conduct also seeks participation from faculty and staff.
 Faculty and staff are needed to serve as justices on both SCB and CHP.
 This provides an opportunity for faculty and staff to positively interact with student justices and also have a role in educating students outside the classroom.

 See what some of our student justices have to say in our promotional video (2010).
 [Note: The Student Conduct Office was formerly named the Judicial Affairs Office.]

 To view the video, click here.

-Applications are solicited in the fall and in the spring for the following academic semester.
-The selection process takes place in October for the fall semester and in April for the spring semester.
+Applications are solicited in the fall for the following academic year.
+The selection process takes place in April for the spring semester.
 Following are PDF links for the Student Justice Application, Faculty/Staff Justice Application, Nomination Form and/or Recommendation Form as needed.
 Completed applications and forms may be mailed to or dropped off at Student Conduct, Corey Union, Room 409-B. (Two completed recommendation forms are required for student applications.)
-The application deadline for fall 2013 semester is March 6, 2013.
+The application deadline for fall 2014 semester is March 5, 2014.